MichaelGloessl04/wpapihandler/__tests__/docs/test_docs.md

     - 2.9.1: get_partners should return all partners
   - 2.10: get_personnel
     - 2.10.1: get_personnel should return all personnel
+    - 2.10.2: get_personnel should return personnel with search

 ## Test Docs: